derdoktor667/DShotRMT/README.md

 Is the RX event cutting off the read event, or is the read event cutting off the RX event?

+Noticed that whenever a serialPrint operation is sent, the next packet we get back is shorter than it should be.

 </details>

 ---